-What colors coordinate with SW 6120 Believable Buff and how to use SW 6120 in a Coastal, Traditional or Farmhouse design.
+What colors coordinate with SW 6120 Believable Buff to create a Coastal, Traditional or Farmhouse design?

 Sherwin Williams’ Believable Buff has been a go to neutral of mine for a long time.
 I first discovered it as a great neutral paint when staging homes for sale.
 It’s a tan that straddles the line.
 It’s not too warm (red) but not too cool (blue) either and it works really well as a warming backdrop color.

 Warm neutrals like Believable Buff aren’t necessarily trendy at the moment, but it’s a warmer color instead of gray and honestly, easier to color match.
 Think of it as a wood floor for the wall; it keeps other cooler colors in the room from looking too cold, and provides that cosy backdrop without taking over the room.

 In fact Believable Buff is one of those colors that doesn’t jump out at you the minute you walk in the room.
 It plays well with other textures and colors and let’s them shine instead.
 It’s not too gray, yellow or red – which makes it the perfect neutral.

 - HEX: #edd8b9